MsangL/MSang/README.md

 **Participant in the [EDF-INRIA Challenge](https://www.inria.fr/fr/inria-edf), titled "Managing the Electrical Systems of Tomorrow."**

-- My work focuses on modeling and optimization for long-term investments in the power network, specifically determining annual investment levels in electricity generation and storage units over a planning horizon.
-These decisions aim to meet projected demand while adhering to technical, environmental, and economic constraints.
+- On one hand, I am interested in analyzing the economic and social viability of innovations in distribution networks, as well as developing load planning tools that enable efficient and equitable energy management.
+On the other hand, I work on long-term investment issues in electrical networks, at the scale of one or more states, to meet projected demand over several years.
+These works take into account technical, economic, and environmental constraints, while integrating the inherent uncertainty of these issues.
 ---

 ## 🌱 Key words
-- **Operations reasearch**
+- **Operations research**
-  - **Compétence principale 2** : [Description succincte]
+  - **Combinatorial optimization**
-  - **Technologies utilisées** : [Exemples de langages, frameworks, outils]
+  - **Bilevel optimization**

-Je suis particulièrement intéressé(e) par **[vos intérêts spécifiques : ex. apprentissage automatique, cybersécurité, développement full-stack]** et je cherche constamment à élargir mes connaissances dans ces domaines.
+  - **Optimization under uncertainty**

 ---
 ## 🎓 Education